Canada is represented in Libya by the Embassy of Canada in Tripoli, and Libya is represented in Canada by an Embassy in Ottawa.

 The Government of Canada is committed to supporting the Libyan authorities during their critical transitional period.
 In support of post-conflict stabilization efforts, Canada has allocated approximately $20 million, including:

 In May 2012, Prime Minister Harper announced a $15 million contribution to a transition Fund to provide grants and technical assistance to help accelerate economic and democratic reform efforts in Libya, Egypt, Tunisia and Morocco.
 Canada is also a key stakeholder in international financial institutions which play a central role in helping North African states achieve economic recovery and democracy.

 The Canada Fund for Local Initiatives (CFLI) has contributed $ 215,000 (2012-13) to support local community development and the active engagement of Libyan civil society organizations and NGOs.
 Projects support democratic transition and encourage women participation.

-Trade and investment are key aspects of overall Canada-Libya relations.
-Following the 2011 revolution, Libya embarked on a path to modernise its economy, which included market reforms to encourage private sector development and attract foreign investment.
-Canada and Canadian businesses are active in supporting these efforts.
-Libya offers significant commercial opportunities, particularly in oil & gas, education, health care, and infrastructure.
-As of 2012, bilateral trade amounts to C$158.8 million, showing a 181.8 % increase from 2011, the year of the revolution.
-Our bilateral trade is gradually returning to pre-revolution levels.
-Canada has led two trade missions to Libya: the first in October 2011, and the second in January 2012.
+Canada – Libya relations are limited, however, Canada is committed to strengthening and expanding its commercial ties and investment in Libya.
+Since the 2011 revolution, Libya has embarked on a path to modernize its economy, which includes market reforms to encourage private sector development and attract foreign investment.
+Libya presents significant commercial opportunities, particularly in oil & gas, education, health care, and infrastructure.
+In 2013, bilateral trade amounted to C$197.9 million, showing a 24.6% increase from 2012.
+Despite very interesting opportunities available in sectors of Canadian expertise, lack of stability and insecurity in Libya have delayed the entry of Canadian companies into the market.
+Canada has led two trade missions to Libya since the revolution: the first in October 2011 (led by Minister Baird), and the second in January 2012 (led by Minister Fast).